juliustheodor/mf2garch/README.md

 ## Contact
 Please address any questions about the Matlab code to:
 Julius Schoelkopf, Heidelberg University, Department of Economics.
 Email: julius.schoelkopf [at] awi.uni-heidelberg.de

+We do not assume any responsibilities for results produced with the available code.
+Please let me know, if you have suggestions for further versions or find any bugs.